Single-photon-added coherent state based postselected weak measurement: Quantum Fisher Information with different methods

-This study aims to investigate the SPACS-based postselected measurement problems, including parameter estimation and precision measurement.
-In parameter estimation, the Fisher information quantifies the precision of estimating an unknown parameter.
+In parameter estimation, the FI quantifies the precision of estimating an unknown parameter.
 That is to say, the FI is the maximum amount of information about the parameter that we can extract from the system.
 On the other hand, in quantum metrology, the Cramér-Rao bound (CRB) can provide a fundamental limit on the precision of parameter estimation.
-Specifically, FI represents the maximum achievable information about a parameter from measurement outcomes.
-According to the CRB, the variance $\Delta^{2}\lambda$ in estimating a parameter $\lambda$ is fundamentally limited by \citep{PhysRevLett.72.3439,Wiseman_Milburn_2009}:
+Specifically, QFI represents the maximum achievable information about a parameter from measurement outcomes.
+According to the CRB, the variance $\Delta^{2}\lambda$ in estimating the parameter $\lambda$ of our system is fundamentally limited by \citep{PhysRevLett.72.3439,Wiseman_Milburn_2009}:

-where $N$ is the number of measurements trials and $\mathcal{F}$ denotes the FI.
+where $N$ is the number of measurement trials and $\mathcal{F}$ denotes the FI.

-When no specific measurement strategy is chosen, the QFI encoded in the postselected meter state $\vert\Phi_{f}\rangle$ is given by:
+When no specific measurement strategy is chosen, the QFI encoded in the state $\vert\Phi\rangle$ is given by: